Shuri Castle: World War II

-During World War II, the Imperial Japanese Army had set up its headquarters in the castle underground, and by early 1945 had established complex lines of defense and communications in the regions around Shuri, and across the southern part of the island as a whole.
+During World War II, the Imperial Japanese Army's 32nd Army had set up its headquarters in a bunker beneath the castle, and by early 1945 had established complex lines of defense and communications in the regions around Shuri, and across the southern part of the island as a whole.
 The Japanese defenses, centered on Shuri Castle, held off the massive American assault from 1 April through the month of May 1945.
 Beginning on 25 May, and as the final part of the Okinawa campaign, the American battleship Mississippi shelled it for three days and by 27 May it was ablaze.
-The Japanese retreated during the night, abandoning Shuri, while the US forces continued to pursue them south.
+The Japanese retreated during the night, abandoning Shuri, and an estimated 5000 wounded soldiers who could not walk committed suicide in the underground bunker while the US forces continued to pursue the remaining survivors south.
 US Marine and Army units secured the castle against little resistance.
 On 29 May, Maj.
-Gen. Pedro del Valle—commanding the 1st Marine Division—ordered Captain Julian D Dusenbury of Company A, 1st Battalion, 5th Marines to capture the castle, which represented both strategic and psychological blows for the Japanese and was a milestone in the campaign.
+Gen. Pedro del Valle—commanding the 1st Marine Division—ordered Captain Julian D. Dusenbury of Company A, 1st Battalion, 5th Marines to capture the castle, which represented both strategic and psychological blows for the Japanese and was a milestone in the campaign.
+Many cultural assets of the Ryukyu Kingdom were destroyed in the fighting, including many historical documents.
+The treasure house escaped damage, but all of the treasures inside were looted by the US military.
+Some of the property was returned shortly after the war, and the locations of others have been identified and negotiations for their return are currently underway.